Singular products and universality in higher-derivative conformal theory: Preliminaries and the setup

-To be precise, the introduction of one regulator is not enough to regularize all the divergences.
+Once again, the introduction of one regulator is not enough to regularize all the divergences.
 Some logarithmic divergences still remain.
-As pointed out in \cite{AM17c}, the correct procedure is to introduce two regulators of mass squared $M^2$ with wrong statistics, which can be represented via anticommuting Grassmann variables, and one regulator of mass squared $2M^2$ with normal statistics.
+The correct procedure is to introduce two regulators of mass squared $M^2$ with wrong statistics, which can be represented via anticommuting Grassmann variables, and one regulator of mass squared $2M^2$ with normal statistics.
 Then all diagrams including quadratically divergent tadpoles will be regularized.
 However, for the purposes of computing final parts one regulator $Y$ would be enough because the contributions of the two others are canceled being independent on the masses.

 The contribution of the regulators to the $T_{zz}$ component of the energy-momentum tensor for the action~\rf{S0reg} reads \be -4 b_0^2 T_{zz}^{(Y)}=\p Y \p Y -2\eps \p Y \p \Delta Y -G \eps \p Y\p Y \Delta \vp + 4G\eps\p\vp \p(\e^{-\vp} \p Y \bp Y) -4 G \q\eps \p^2 ( \e^{-\vp} \p Y \bp Y). \ee The total one is the sum of \rf{Tzz} and \rf{Tzzreg}.
 The total energy-momentum tensor is conserved and traceless thanks to the classical equations of motion for $\vp$ and $Y$.
 Thus the Pauli-Villars regulators are classically conformal fields in spite of they are massive.
 For this reason the effective action which emerges after the path-integrating over the regulators will be conformal invariant.
 To the quartic order in the derivatives it will be again of the type in \eq{inva} but with renormalized parameters.